-^Fourth, the Exchange proposes to adopt a new term, a "Size Adjustment Modifier," which would apply to individual transactions and would modify the applicable adjustment for orders under certain circumstances, as discussed in further detail below.
+Fourth, the Exchange proposes to adopt a new term, a "Size Adjustment Modifier," which would apply to individual transactions and would modify the applicable adjustment for orders under certain circumstances, as discussed in further detail below.
 As proposed, the Size Adjustment Modifier will be applied to individual transactions as follows:

-Number of contracts per execution Adjustment-TP plus/minus 1-50 51-250 251-1,000 N/A. 2 times adjustment amount.
+Number of contracts per transaction Adjustment: theoretical price (as defined below) plus/pinus 1-50 51-250 251-1000 N/A. 2 times adjustment amount.
 2.5 times adjustment amount.
-1,001 or more 3 times adjustment amount.
+1001 or more 3 times adjustment amount.